 Structural business statistics (SBS) describe the structure and performance of businesses in the EU.
 They cover the 'business economy' (NACE Rev. 2 sections B to N and division 95) which includes:

-The statistics can be broken down to a very detailed sectoral level (several hundred economic activities).
-A subset of the SBS information is also available for European regions, as well as according to the size of enterprises.
+The statistics can be broken down to a very detailed sectoral level (i.e. several hundred economic activities).
+Thus, the information available from SBS is more detailed than data from short-term business statistics and national accounts.

 SBS may be used to answer such questions as:

 - How much wealth is created in an activity and how many persons are employed?